 In the eyes of many, media headlines such as "The boat is full" legitimized the use of violence.
 In 1993, the mainstream political parties - conservatives, social democrats and liberals - severely curtailed the right to asylum, pointing explicitly to racist violence.
 The youth-work approaches used at the time accepted young people as they were, in an attempt to wean them away from the far right.
 But in smaller towns, especially in the east, these approaches merely gave neo-Nazis control over youth clubs.
-This has allowed a climate of impunity to become entrenched among the radical right that is still present today.
+This has allowed a climate of impunity to become entrenched among the radical right that is still present to-day.
 A wave of racist violence also hit former West Germany: a total of 18 people died in arson attacks in the towns of Mölln in 1992, Solingen in 1993 and Lübeck in 1996.
 Many more were injured.

-At the end of the 1990s, a new generation of right-wing terrorists emerged, organized into networks such as "Blood & Honour", which was, and still is, active throughout Germany and Europe.
+At the end of the 1990s, a new generation of rightwing terrorists emerged, organized into networks such as "Blood & Honour", which was, and still is, active throughout Germany and Europe.
 In Thuringia, in the east, a terrorist cell developed out of a Nazi group, "Thüringer Heimatschutz" (Thuringia Home Defence) which had been led and financed by liaison officers of the government's domestic intelligence service.
-Between 2000 and 2007, members of this cell, the National Socialist Underground, murdered nine migrants and a policewoman, attempted another 43 murders, and committed a string of other attacks and assaults.
+Between 2000 and 2007, members of this cell, the National Socialist Underground, members of this cell, the National Socialist Underground, murdered nine migrants and a policewoman, attempted another 43 murders, and committed a string of other attacks and assaults.
+Until the cell revealed itself in 2011, the police and judiciary had suspected only the victims' relatives or survivors as possible perpetrators.
+These innocent people were diciary had suspected only the victims' relatives or survivors as possible perpetrators.
+These innocent people were monitored by the authorities, interrogated, unsettled by false information, and socially isolated.
+The relatives called the investigations an "attack after the attack" and saw themselves as victims of renewed violence.
+The press supported the switch in roles from victims to perpetrators: in their opinion the crimes issued from an integration-resistant, criminal, foreign subculture.
+The combination of neo-Nazis, politics, secret service, police, judiciary and media pitched racist interpretations of events right into the centre of society.